 Intensive Outpatient Services for Substance Abuse

-Hope For Families offers an Intensive Outpatient Program (IOP) for teens and adults struggling with Substance Use Disorders.
-Most typically, we work best with what you might call the “functioning alcoholic/addict”.
+Hope For Families offers an Intensive Outpatient Program (IOP) for teens and adults struggling with substance use disorders.
+Most typically, we work best with what you might call the “functioning alcoholic/addict.”
 We don’t believe that a person has to “hit bottom” to get better.
-In fact, the sooner that you can treat an addiction the better chances for recovery.
-Most people are scared to enter Substance Abuse Treatment because they don’t want to interrupt their entire lives (no one wants to go away to rehab).
+In fact, the sooner that you can treat an addiction, the better chances for recovery.
+Most people are scared to enter substance abuse treatment because they don’t want to interrupt their entire lives (no one wants to go away to rehab).

 Through the combination of our Intensive Outpatient Program and our recovery monitoring services (Soberlink, urine drug screens, and drug patches), we are able to help most individuals get better without having to take time away from work or school.
-We believe it is best to get sober in your regular environment if at all possible, because eventually you have to learn how to navigate life in recovery.
+We believe it is best to get sober in your regular environment if at all possible because eventually, you have to learn how to navigate life in recovery.

 Our IOP is a bit different than others.
-Our IOP groups are held on Monday and Wednesday evenings from 5-8PM.
+Our IOP groups are held on Monday and Wednesday evenings from 5 to 8 p.m.
 We also schedule weekly individual and family sessions according to client/family availability and need.
 We believe that the combination of group therapy, individual therapy, and family therapy offers our clients the best chance for creating long-term recovery.
 Traditional IOP services often only offer 3 days of group therapy.
 Here at Hope for Families, we want to ensure that you get your SPECIFIC needs met through the combination of both group and individual attention.